-More refined forms of Stock Market and/or Stock Market related fraud are found in cases of the illegal use of confidential information, the creation of pyramids, and the manipulation of shares in the Stock Market.
-In the first case, insider trading (see Article 30, Greek Law 1806/1988 and Presidential Decree 53/1992), perpetrators commit a penal offence when they use confidential information which they are privy to due to their position, the services they render to a company or due to their profession for their own profit.
-According to the law, in this case it must be shown that this information can substantially affect the value of the shares and that bona fide investors are not only unaware of it, but also in no position to know of it (see related study by N. Livos reviewed in Nomiko Vima, 38, pp. 45-58, 1990; Kathhimerini 16/03/1997, p.
-51, where there is an article about the first penalty of about 4.4 million euros, imposed by the Committee of the Stock Exchange for insider trading).
-In the second case, that of the pyramids, the system involves tens or hundreds of small investors, each one of whom tries to make money by mobilising other investors to join the scheme.
+More refined forms of stock market and / or stock market related fraud are found in cases of illegal use of confidential information, the creation of pyramids, and the manipulation of shares in the stock market.
+In the first case, insider trading (see article 30, Greek law 1806/1988 and Presidential Decree 53/1992), perpetrators commit a penal offence when they use confidential information which they are privy to due to their position, the services they render to a company or due to their profession for their own profit.
+According to the law, in this case it must be shown that this information can substantially affect the value of the shares and that bona fide investors are not only unaware of it, but also in no position to know of it (see related study by N. Livos in review "Nomiko Vima", vol. 38:1990, pp., 45-58, as well as the newspaper "Kathhimerini", 16/03/1997, p., 51, where there is an article about the first penalty of 1.5 billion Drs., about 4.4 million Euros, imposed by the Committee of the Stock Exchange for insider trading).

+In the second case, that of the pyramids, the system involves tens or hundreds of small investors, each one of whom tries to make money by mobilizing other investors to join the scheme.
 Such a case caused a particular outcry in Thessaloniki some time ago, when thousands of people received cards and leaflets promising quick and easy money.
-According to the instructions, whoever received a card should deposit about 73 euros, in a certain bank, whereupon he would receive three similar cards to distribute to persons known to him.
+According to the instructions, whoever received a card should deposit 25.000 Drs, about 73 Euros, in a certain bank, whereupon s/he would receive three similar cards to distribute to persons known to him/her.
 These three people would, in turn, repeat the operation.
-The initiator of the scheme would collect the bounty if and only when a chain of 2541 people had joined within six months.
-Eventually the 'game', which was, in effect, a fraud, involved 20,000 people!
-(Ethnos 21/01/1997, p.
-22; Exousia 23/01/1997, p.
-23).
-In Albania the extent of the 'pyramids' was more far-reaching.
-Attracted by the huge 70% interest rate, players made a staggering number of one million agreements between 1992 and 1997 with Bechbi Alimoutsa, owner of the 'Vefa' Bank.
-Alimoutsa's example quickly found imitators in many Albanian banks, while 'pyramids' started to appear for those who did not have any initial capital.
+The initiator of the scheme would collect the bounty if and only when a chain of 2541 people had joined in, inside six months...
+Eventually the "game", which was, in effect, a fraud, involved 20.000 people! (see newspapers "Ethnos", 21/01/1997, p., 22 and "Exousia", 23/01/1997, p., 23).
+In Albania the extent of "pyramids" was more far-reaching.
+Attracted by the huge 70% interest rate, players made a staggering number of one million agreements between 1992 and 1997 with Bechbi Alimoutsa, owner of the "Vefa" Bank.
+Alimoutsa's example quickly found imitators in many Albanian banks, while "pyramids" started to appear for those who did not have any initial capital.
 The initial investors brought new investors.
 They could then take their profits and leave, or leave their money in the bank instead of taking out shares.
 Few, however, withdrew their money.
 The majority proceeded to reinvest until the system floundered and collapsed, with tragic consequences.
-As much as two billion dollars - 40% of Albania's GNP - disappeared overnight (Exousia 18/02/1997, p.
-7; Kathimerini 13/07/1997, p.
-19).
+As much as two billion dollars -40% of Albania's GNP- disappeared overnight (see newspapers "Exousia", 18/02/1997, p., 7, and "Kathimerini", 13/07/1997, p., 19).